safia-123-banu/EXP02--Design-Implementation-of-Full-Custom-2-1-MUX-using-Cadence-EDA-Tools/README.md

  ![Screenshot (8)](https://github.com/user-attachments/assets/7781e721-dac5-42dd-bd40-07ad862617f3)

 Results:
 1. The experiment successfully demonstrated the design and implementation of a 2:1 MUX using Cadence EDA tools.
 2. The successful verification through schematic, layout, and simulation underscores the effectiveness of using Cadence EDA tools for digital circuit design.

-Results:
-1. The experiment successfully demonstrated the design and implementation of a 2:1 MUX using Cadence EDA tools.
-2. The successful verification through schematic, layout, and simulation underscores the effectiveness of using Cadence EDA tools for digital circuit design.